rvbcia/pytorch-yolo-custom/README.md

 ---
 * This project is a work in progress.
 * Training is very sensitive to LR and LR decreases (please be aware and watch out for this).
-* The example config files are 2 classes, see below on how to change the numbe of classes.
+* The example config files are 2 classes, see below on how to change the number of classes.

 ## Setup